jamesec/jamesec.github.io/o/browsers.md

 ### iOS
 [Firefox Focus for iOS](https://firefox.com/en-US/browsers/mobile/focus/) is minimal by design—its bookmarks and quick-launch area can hold only four links.
 I appreciate the simplicity, but that’s also why we need another iOS browser.

-Oh, it's better to turn these off in its settings:
+Oh, it’s better to turn these off in the settings:
 - Allow Remote Improvements
 - Daily Usage Ping
 - Automatically Send Crash Reports